 I started growing my own alfalfa sprouts several years ago.
 Around the same time I experimented with growing Mung Bean sprouts.
 Mung bean sprouts are the ones you recognize as plain old bean sprouts in the grocery store.

-To grow bean sprouts you need a few things.
-Most you’ll have at home already, some you won’t.
-Unlike growing alfalfa sprouts which can be grown in a regular mason jar, Mung bean sprouts need a special set up.
+Alfalfa sprouts can be successfully grown in a mason jar but Mung bean sprouts need a special set up.
 Nothing too crazy, and you can make it at home.
 You’ll need 3 Tupperware-type containers.
 I used old Indian food takeout containers that I’d saved.
 And one lid.
+The lid is optional.

 Rinse them very well under cool water and drain thoroughly after.